 I love using parchment paper and a pizza stone for homemade pizza.
 To get that beautiful crispy crust, a pizza stone makes a big difference.
 With that said, I used to make pizza all the time on a sheet pan.
 The crust never got super crispy, but it was still delicious.
 So, don’t let not having a pizza stone stop you from trying out this recipe.
 My kids absolutely love making their own mini pizzas.
 I like to set all my toppings out on the table and give each child their individual amount of cheese (we’ve got cheese hoarders around here).
 Everyone gets to work rolling out their own small piece of dough (it doesn’t have to be a complete circle) and topping it with whatever they want.

-- 2 cups of warm milk (you can also use warm water)
+- 2 cups milk warmed, you can also substitute warm water

 - 1 Tablespoon instant yeast